media managed as one performance system.

 What reduces hesitation or mismatch?

-Light blue shape with a dashed outline.
+Light blue crescent with dashed outline.

 03